Jason Rabedeaux

 Jason Rabedeaux (April 4, 1965 – September 22, 2014) was an American college basketball coach who served as the head coach of the UTEP Miners from 1999 to 2002.
 Rabedeaux was also a top assistant at Washington State and Oklahoma prior to becoming UTEP's head coach.

 Early life

 Rabedeaux was born in Aurora, Illinois, and moved to Eau Claire, Wisconsin when he was seven.

 Rabedeaux attended Eau Claire Memorial High School, playing basketball, American football and baseball; he quarterbacked the Old Abes to the state semifinals in his senior year, while earning All-State in basketball and baseball.
 He was a walk on at the University of California, Davis, and was named all-conference twice.
 He ended his UC Davis career with 1,112 points, 15th-most in school history.
 He holds the school record for the three-pointers in a season (80), most three-pointers in a game (six) and most free throws in a game (14).
 In 1995, he was inducted into the UC Davis Aggies Athletics Hall of Fame.
-Rabedeaux holds a bachelor's degree in exercise physiology, and at Washington State in 1991, earned a master's degree in athletic administration.
+Rabedeaux held a bachelor's degree in exercise physiology, and at Washington State in 1991, earned a master's degree in athletic administration.